AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-05-29/finding-an-ic-job-in-2025.md

 The reality is that it took several weeks from the point of applying (even in the case of referrals) to get to the screening stage; so in retrospect I'd have definitely started this sooner.

 Once the ball was rolling, expect 4-6 stages with a week in-between.
-Even in a best case scenario that puts you in the ~2 month range straight away.
+That puts you in the ~2 month range straight away.

 Some organisations I worked with were happy to fast track their process (e.g. bundle interviews to the same day or week) to keep up with other orgs and remain competitive, so it didn't seem to be a hard rule either.